-The city of Valencia is the third largest city in Spain after Madrid and Barcelona.
+The city of Valencia is one of the big cities in Spain.

-Indeed, this city has a combination of a great city and a beach.
+Indeed, the city of Valencia has a combination of a great city and a beach.
 The following are the best things to see or visit while in this city:

 The City of Arts and Sciences is located at the end of the riverbed of Turia River.
 Certainly, this is Valencia’s top landmark.
 It is also one of the best examples of modern architecture in Europe.